algorithm-helper/algorithm-helper/content/categories/algorithms/strings/r-way-trie.md

 <img src="https://i.imgur.com/dZU8LuB.png" alt="Trie" width="400" height="400">

 Note that while all nodes have $R$ children, null child nodes are not drawn for brevity.
-Only for the strings we inserted do we have a value associated with them, every other node is null.
+Only for the strings we inserted do we have a value associated with them, every other node is `null`.
 Thus, the main idea is that if we take a `key`, traverse down the R-way trie by order of its characters, and arrive at a final node that has a `val`, we get the `val` associated with that `key`.
 Otherwise, the `key` does not exist.

 ### Nodes